oils-for-unix/oils/doc/eggex.md

 ### Negation Consistently Uses ~

-You can negated named char classes:
+You can negate named char classes:

     / ~digit /